cazou/whosthere/README.md

 #### ADC precision

-According to the ESP32 TRM, the higher the voltage, the less precise the is the reading.
+According to the ESP32 TRM, the higher the voltage, the less precise is the reading.
 That can be solved by increasing the Voltage divider to be in the 0-1V range.
 In the case, the attenuation of 11 dB could be avoided.